rs/rest-layer/README.md

 }
 ```

-Only parameters with listed in validators will be accepted.
+Only parameters listed in the `Params` field will be accepted.
 You `Handler` function is called with the current value of the field and parameters sent by the user if any.
 Your function can apply wanted transformations on the value and return it.
-If an error is returned, a `422` error will be triggered with you error message associated to the field.
+If an error is returned, a `422` error will be triggered with your error message associated to the field.

 ### Embedding